aaveshkumar/scims/replit.md

 A complete School/College/Institution Management System built with Core PHP 8+ using a custom MVC architecture.
 This is a production-level ERP system with comprehensive modules for managing educational institutions.

 ## Current State
-**Status**: All steps completed!
-Full-stack SCIMS ready for database setup and deployment
+**Status**: ✅ PRODUCTION READY - All modules implemented, database connected, migrations executed, secure admin created

 ## Tech Stack
 - **Backend**: Core PHP 8.4 (OOP)